-Charleston SUP Safaris’ company mission is to offer clients exciting stand-up paddle board experiences that build self-confidence, promote water safety, and instill a passion for our environment through education in a fun and safe atmosphere.
-We also pride ourselves on giving back to the community through SUP races that partner with local charities and raise funds.
+For 10 years Charleston SUP Safaris’ company mission is to offer clients exciting stand-up paddle board experiences that build self-confidence, promote water safety, and instill a passion for our environment through education in a fun and safe atmosphere.
+We also pride ourselves on giving back to the community through annual SUP races that partner with local charities and have raised over $25,000.

 Our goal is to offer unique SUP adventures to our clients while promoting environmental stewardship and teaching about the local flora and fauna.
 Safety is our first priority.
 Our guides supervise and instruct our clients on how to safely maneuver in the creeks and in the surf.

-We look forward to growing in our community of Folly Beach, with locals and visitors alike, while reducing our carbon footprint through eco-camps and eco-tourism.
+We value being a local business on Folly Beach, working with locals and visitors alike, while reducing our carbon footprint through eco-camps and eco-tourism.

 “Big Jon” Ory